Configure DMARC using cPanel

 Cons:

-• Security – greater onus on web server owner to protect against intrusion
+• Security – teh onus is on the web server owner to protect against intrusion

 Summary - which one?